Online and quasi-online colorings of wedges and intervals

 \abstract We consider proper online colorings of hypergraphs defined by geometric regions.
-Among others we prove that there is an online coloring method that colors $N$ intervals on the line using $\Theta(\log N/k)$ colors such that for every point $p$, contained in at least $k$ intervals, there exist two intervals containing $p$ and having different colors.
-We prove the corresponding (but not equivalent) result about online coloring quadrants in the plane that are parallel to a given fixed quadrant.
-These results contrast to recent results of the first and third author showing that in the quasi-online setting $12$ colors are enough to color quadrants (independent of $N$ and $k$).
-We also consider coloring intervals in the quasi-online setting.
-In all cases we present efficient coloring algorithms as well.
+We prove that there is an online coloring algorithm that colors $N$ intervals of the real line using $\Theta(\log N/k)$ colors such that for every point $p$, contained in at least $k$ intervals, not all the intervals containing $p$ have the same color.
+We also prove the corresponding result about online coloring a family of wedges (quadrants) in the plane that are the translates of a given fixed wedge.
+These results contrast the results of the first and third author showing that in the quasi-online setting $12$ colors are enough to color wedges (independent of $N$ and $k$).
+We also consider quasi-online coloring of intervals.
+In all cases we present efficient coloring algorithms.